khanlou/InstantCocoa/Documentation/instant-model/value-objects.md

-## Value Objects

 While entities (like ICModel) are objects that have an important sense of identity (such as an `objectID`), value objects also live in the model layer, but they don't have that same sense of identity.
 The only important thing about a value object is what value it contains; it's otherwise interchangeable.

 A very practical way of looking at it is that value objects don't get their own row in a database, they usually get represented in a single field of some other object's row.

-### Protocol
+## Protocol

 Instant Cocoa provides a protocol for value objects, called `ICValueObject`.